djhmateer/hugo-quickstart/content/posts/z5 growing hops.md

 I hope this spot will work.
 Partially shaded.
 19th April 2021.
 The frosts have just stopped.

 Looking back on these instructions I don't think my hole was deep enough.
 Was probably about 30cm.

+## 2021 harvest

+17th sept harvested

+70g with bag and hops

+dried was probably 25g

+## 2022 harvest

+got 20g of dried hops